Generate MCP servers from OpenAPI documents

 disabled (optional, default: false)

-If set to true, the generator will not create the MCP tool for this operation.
+If disabled is set to true, the generator will not create the MCP tool for this operation.

 name (optional)

 The name of the MCP tool.
-The default value is derived from operationId, tags, x-speakeasy-name-override, x-speakeasy-name-group and is usually sufficient.
+The default value is derived from operationId, tags, x-speakeasy-name-override, and x-speakeasy-name-group, and is usually sufficient.
 In the example above, the default name of the tool would be products_create-product.

-Scopes are a way to tag tools so that users can choose which set of tools they want to mount when the MCP server starts.
-For example, tagging relevant operations with a read scope will allow users to start a server in a read-only mode.
-This adds a level of safety which prevents a client from accidentally modifying or deleting data while exploring.
+Scopes tag tools so that specific sets of tools can be mounted when the MCP server starts.
+For example, tagging relevant operations with a read scope allows starting a server in read-only mode.
+This adds safety by preventing accidental modification or deletion of data during exploration.

 description (optional)

-The description of the MCP tool that is passed as context to a MCP clients and language models.
+The description of the MCP tool passed as context to MCP clients and language models.
 The default value for a tool’s description is the OpenAPI operation summary.
 In the example above, the description would be:

 Create product